sgtRoberty/Mascot-Tutorial/README.md

 ### Get the sampling times (Tip Dates)

-Open the "Tip Dates" panel and then select the "Use tip dates" checkbox.
+Open the _Tip Dates_ tab and then select the "Use tip dates" checkbox.

 The sampling times are encoded in the sequence names.
 We can tell BEAUti to use these by clicking the **Auto-configure** button.
 The sampling times appear following the third vertical bar "\|" in the sequence name.
 To extract these times, select "split on character", enter "\|" (without the quotes) in the text box immediately to the right, and then select "3" from the drop-down box to the right, as shown in the figure below.